Azure Route Server frequently asked questions (FAQ)

 Azure Route Server is a fully managed service that allows you to easily manage routing between your network virtual appliance (NVA) and your virtual network.

 No. Azure Route Server is a service designed with high availability.
-If it's deployed in an Azure region that supports Availability Zones, it will have zone-level redundancy.
+Your route server has zone-level redundancy if you deploy it in an Azure region that supports Availability Zones.

 How many route servers can I create in a virtual network?

 You can create only one route server in a virtual network.
-It must be deployed in a dedicated subnet called RouteServerSubnet.
+You must deploy the route server in a dedicated subnet called RouteServerSubnet.

 Does Azure Route Server support virtual network peering?

-Yes, if you peer a virtual network hosting the Azure Route Server to another virtual network and you enable Use Remote Gateway on the second virtual network, Azure Route Server will learn the address spaces of that virtual network and send them to all the peered NVAs.
-It will also program the routes from the NVAs into the routing table of the VMs in the peered virtual network.
+Yes, if you peer a virtual network hosting the Azure Route Server to another virtual network and you enable Use the remote virtual network's gateway or Route Server on the second virtual network, Azure Route Server learns the address spaces of the peered virtual network and send them to all the peered network virtual appliances (NVAs).
+It also programs the routes from the NVAs into the route table of the virtual machines in the peered virtual network.

-Azure Route Server supports Border Gateway Protocol (BGP) only.
-Your NVA needs to support multi-hop external BGP because you’ll need to deploy Azure Route Server in a dedicated subnet in your virtual network.
-The ASN you choose must be different from the one Azure Route Server uses when you configure the BGP on your NVA.
+Azure Route Server supports only Border Gateway (BGP) Protocol.
+Your network virtual appliance (NVA) must support multi-hop external BGP because you need to deploy the Route Server in a dedicated subnet in your virtual network.
+When you configure the BGP on your NVA, the ASN you choose must be different from the Route Server ASN.

 Does Azure Route Server route data traffic between my NVA and my VMs?

-No. Azure Route Server only exchanges BGP routes with your NVA.
-The data traffic goes directly from the NVA to the destination VM and directly from the VM to the NVA.
+No. Azure Route Server only exchanges BGP routes with your network virtual appliance (NVA).
+The data traffic goes directly from the NVA to the destination virtual machine (VM) and directly from the VM to the NVA.

 Does Azure Route Server store customer data?

-No. Azure Route Server only exchanges BGP routes with your NVA and then propagates them to your virtual network.
+No. Azure Route Server only exchanges BGP routes with your network virtual appliance (NVA) and then propagates them to your virtual network.

 Why does Azure Route Server require a public IP address?

-Azure Router Server needs to ensure connectivity to the backend service that manages the Route Server configuration, as such a public IP address is required.
+Azure Router Server needs to ensure connectivity to the backend service that manages the Route Server configuration, that's why it needs the public IP address.
 This public IP address doesn't constitute a security exposure of your virtual network.